The structure theory of Nilspaces I: Cubespaces and nilspaces

 With this cubespace structure, it is easy to verify that $(S, C^k(S))$ is still a compact cubespace with $(s+1)$-uniqueness; i.e., it satisfies all the hypotheses of being a (compact) nilspace of degree $s$ except for the $k$-completion one.
 However, $(S, C^k(S))$ will typically \emph{not} have $k$-completion for any $k > 1$, unless $S$ takes a very particular form.

+Similarly, given $r \ge 1$ and a closed subset $S' \subseteq C^r(X)$ (obeying some mild conditions) we could form an induced cubespace structure on $X$ with $C^r = S'$ that will have the same uniqueness properties but typically not have $k$-completion for all $k$.

 So, if we were to omit the $k$-completion axiom from the definition of a nilspace, it would become fairly hopeless to ask for a rigid classification theorem for nilspaces, since there are a huge variety of examples of this type.
-By contrast, if we do impose $k$-completion, we will see that this rules out such examples in general and imposes significantly more rigidity on the class of nilspaces. \end{remark}
+By contrast, if we do impose $k$-completion, we will see that this rules out such examples in general and imposes significantly more rigidity on the class of nilspaces. \footnote{It is natural to ask what less rigid classification one could nonetheless hope for if the $k$-completion condition is omitted.
+A natural categorial formulation is whether there is such a thing as canonical \emph{nilspace completion}: given a compact cubespace $X$ with $(s+1)$-uniqueness, is there a degree $s$ nilspace $Y$ and a cubespace morphism (see below) $i \colon X \to Y$ with the property that every cubespace morphism $X \to Y'$, where $Y$ is any nilspace, factors uniquely through $Y$ (and if so, what properties does $i$ have).
+In general the answer may be negative, a troubling example being a set $\{x \in \FF_3^n \colon P(x) = 0\}$ where $P$ is a quadratic polynomial.
+It seems interesting questions remain here, although the authors are not sure how exactly they should be stated.} \end{remark}

 We will be interested not only in cubespaces and nilspaces in isolation, but also in maps between them.
 Informally, a map $X \to Y$ preserves the relevant structures if it takes any cube of $X$ to a cube of $Y$.